The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 False Anxiety

-These aren't deep-rooted emotional crises but rather your body sending distress signals because it's not getting what it needs.
+These aren't deep-rooted emotional crises; rather, your body is sending distress signals because it's not getting what it needs.
 In these moments, your brain can easily misinterpret these signals, spinning them into stories of worry or fear when the solution may be as simple as adjusting your daily habits.

 When you learn to recognise the difference between true and false anxiety, you give yourself the power to respond more effectively.